mathisonian/awesome-visualization-research/README.md

 ## Research Methods

+- [Crowdsourcing Graphical Perception: Using Mechanical Turk to Assess Visualization Design](http://vis.stanford.edu/files/2010-MTurk-CHI.pdf) - Heer and Bostock paper using crowdsourced participants that validates its utility as a research tool.
 - [Process and Pitfalls in Writing Information Visualization Research Papers](http://www.cs.ubc.ca/labs/imager/tr/2008/pitfalls/pitfalls.pdf) - an overview of different types of information visualization papers, and common problems that researchers face

 ## Scientific Visualization